-g) Work: Work is defined as participation in any economically productive activity with or without compensation, wages or profit.
-Such participation may be physical and/or mental in nature.
-Work involves not only actual work but also includes effective supervision and direction of work.
-The work may be part time or full time or unpaid work in a farm, family enterprise or in any other economic activity.
+Work is defined as participation in any economically productive activity with or without compensation, wage.
+Such participation may be physical and/ or mental in nature.
+Work involves not only actual work but also include supervision and direction of work.
+It even includes part time help or unpaid work on farm, family enterprise or its economic activity.
+All persons engaged in 'work' as defined above are workers.